 Launch Your Conservation Career!

-Since 1994, the SCA New Hampshire Conservation Corps has provided nearly 1 million hours of service on public lands and to the people of New Hampshire through a partnership with the New Hampshire Department of Natural and Cultural Resources and AmeriCorps.
+Since 1994, the SCA New Hampshire Conservation Corps has provided 1.4 million hours of service on public lands and to the people of New Hampshire through a partnership with the New Hampshire Department of Natural and Cultural Resources and AmeriCorps.

-Each year, program participants contribute tens of thousands of service hours, providing environmental education to the state’s residents and visitors, while completing conservation service projects that improve and protect the state’s recreational, environmental and cultural resources.
+Each year, program participants contribute tens of thousands of service hours, educating the state’s residents and visitors about local flora, fauna and natural history while completing conservation service projects that improve and protect the state’s recreational, ecological, and cultural resources.

-Throughout the program, participants also build leadership and technical skills in the conservation field, while developing their ethic of service and environmental stewardship.
+Throughout the program, participants also build leadership and technical skills in the conservation field while developing their ethic of service and stewardship.

 Current Opportunities